Film & TV

 Photo © Rene Cervantes

-(b.
-1976 in Cincinnati, Ohio) is one of the most sought-after composers of his generation, with a rapidly expanding catalogue of works commissioned by leading ensembles and organisations, including the Los Angeles Philharmonic, Kronos Quartet, BAM Next Wave Festival, Barbican Centre, Edinburgh International Festival, Sydney Festival, BBC Symphony Orchestra, eighth blackbird, Sō Percussion, New York City Ballet, and many others.
+His orchestral, chamber, and vocal compositions have been commissioned by the Los Angeles Philharmonic, Kronos Quartet, BAM Next Wave Festival, Barbican Centre, Edinburgh International Festival, Sydney Festival, eighth blackbird, Sō Percussion, New York City Ballet, and many others.

-After early training on the flute, Dessner switched to classical guitar and then composition.
+Bridging musical languages and communities comes naturally to Dessner, born 1976 in Cincinnati, Ohio.
+After early training on the flute, he switched to classical guitar in his teens.
+While in high school he started a band with his twin brother Aaron, also a guitarist.
 He earned his bachelor’s and master’s degrees from Yale University.
-In the late 90's, he formed the instrumental quartet Clogs, and in 2001, co-founded the acclaimed indie-rock band The National.
+In the late 90's, he formed the adventurous instrumental quartet Clogs, and in 2001, co-founded the critically acclaimed, Grammy-nominated indie rock band The National.

 Music for Wood and Strings

-, an album-length work performed by Sō Percussion (Brassland).
+, an album-length work performed by Sō Percussion.

 In May 2015, Gustavo Dudamel conducts the Los Angeles Philharmonic in the premiere of

-, a 17-minute score co-commissioned by the LA Philharmonic, BBC Symphony Orchestra and Muziekgebouw Eindhoven.
-Upcoming projects include a score for the New York City Ballet, choreographed by Justin Peck, and a new string orchestra work,
+, a 17-minute score co-commissioned with the BBC Symphony Orchestra.
+Upcoming projects include a score for the New York City Ballet, choreographed by Justin Peck, and a new work commissioned by the Metropolitan Museum of Art, to be performed by the New York Philharmonic.
+Both scores will premiere in the 2015-16 season.

 The music of Bryce Dessner is exclusively published by Chester Music Ltd, part of the Music Sales Group